fred-framework/fred-linux-buffctl-kmod/README.md

-`Fred-buffctl` is a Fred kernel module for shared buffers, part of the [FRED Framework software stack](https://fred-framework-docs.readthedocs.io/en/latest/index.html).
+`fred-buffctl` is a Linux kernel module part of the [FRED Framework software stack](https://fred-framework-docs.readthedocs.io/en/latest/index.html).
+The module is used by the `fred-server` to allocate the memory buffers used to exchange data between SW-tasks and HW-tasks.
+Internally, the module makes use of the Linux DMA layer to allocate physically-contiguous, uncached memory buffers.
+Once loaded, the allocator module instantiates a new character device named `fred_buffctl`, which the `fred-server` uses during the initialization phase to request the allocation of memory buffers.
+Buffers allocation requests are performed through the `ioctl` syscall, passing the required buffer size as an argument.
+For each allocation request, the kernel module creates a new memory buffer associated with a character device named `fred_buff<N>` (where N is a progressive number).
+These `fred_buff<N>` buffers can be memory-mapped by SW-tasks using the `mmap` syscall.

 [![](https://github.com/fred-framework/fred-docs/raw/main/docs/images/fred-sw-stack.png)](https://fred-framework-docs.readthedocs.io/en/latest/index.html)